Students

 Area 1 Opportunities: Service to BCHS, Parish or Faith Community

-• Liturgy Set-up Help: April 18 (Friday) Help set up for Good Friday liturgy!
+• Mass Set-up Help: May 1 (Thursday) Help set up for Good Friday liturgy!
 Join us in the main gym at 7:15 am!
 We are offering one half hour of service for each week you are able to make it.

 • Trojan Tots Service: After school each day: Sign Up Here